elisemercury/Duplicate-Image-Finder/docs/04_resources/desktop.rst

 Give Feedback / Report Bug
 ^^^^^^^^^^

-🐞 Did you encounter an issue with the difPy desktop app?
-Please report it `here <https://go.difpy.app/desktop-bug>`_.
+🐞 Did you encounter an issue with the difPy desktop app? `Report it here <https://go.difpy.app/desktop-bug>`_.

-🗨️ Do you have feedback about the difPy desktop app?
-Share your feedback with us `here <https://go.difpy.app/desktop-feedback>`_.
+🗨️ Do you have feedback about the difPy desktop app? `Share your feedback here <https://go.difpy.app/desktop-feedback>`_.